whatwg/streams/README.md

 ##### Properties of the BaseWritableStream prototype

-###### constructor({ start, write, close, dispose })
+###### constructor({ start, write, close, abort })

 The constructor is passed several functions, all optional:

 * `start()` is called when the writable stream is created, and should open the underlying writable sink.
 If this process is asynchronous, it can return a promise to signal success or failure.
 * `write(data, done, error)` should write `data` to the underlying sink.
 It can call its `done` or `error` parameters, either synchronously or asynchronously, to respectively signal that the underlying resource is ready for more data or that an error occurred writing.
-The stream implementation guarantees that this function will be called only after previous writes have succeeded (i.e. called their `done` parameter), and never after `close` or `dispose` is called.
+The stream implementation guarantees that this function will be called only after previous writes have succeeded (i.e. called their `done` parameter), and never after `close` or `abort` is called.
 * `close()` should close the underlying sink.
 If this process is asynchronous, it can return a promise to signal success or failure.
 The stream implementation guarantees that this function will be called only after all queued-up writes have succeeded.
-* `dispose(reason)` is an abrupt close, signaling that all data written so far is suspect.
+* `abort(reason)` is an abrupt close, signaling that all data written so far is suspect.
 It should clean up underlying resources, much like `close`, but perhaps with some custom handling.
 It is sometimes given a reason for this abrupt close as a parameter.
-Unlike `close`, `dispose` will be called even if writes are queued up, throwing away that data.
+Unlike `close`, `abort` will be called even if writes are queued up, throwing away that data.

 In reaction to calls to the stream's `.write()` method, the `write` constructor option is given data from the internal buffer, along with the means to signal that the data has been successfully or unsuccessfully written.

 1. Set `this.[[onWrite]]` to `write`.
 1. Set `this.[[onClose]]` to `close`.
-1. Set `this.[[onDispose]]` to `dispose`.
+1. Set `this.[[onAbort]]` to `abort`.
 1. Let `this.[[writablePromise]]` be a newly-created pending promise.
 1. Call `start()` and let `startedPromise` be the result of casting the return value to a promise.
 1. When/if `startedPromise` is fulfilled,